dejan2609/tutorial-swarm-storm/README.md

 ### Create the Swarm Cluster

-If nothing has gone wrong, you should have three Ubuntu servers, each running a Docker daemon.
-Every machine is already set up to become a Swarm worker node eventually, but you still have to se tup the ZooKeeper ensemble and the Swarm manager for coordination.
-However, you'll only have to talk to the manager node from this point on:
+If nothing has gone wrong, you should have three Ubuntu servers, each running a Docker daemon. `Ubuntu 1` is the machine you have worked on so far and it is going to become the manager node for Swarm.
+In order to enable coordination among the Swarm nodes, you still have to se tup the ZooKeeper ensemble and the Swarm manager.
+However, you'll only have to talk to `Ubuntu 1` from this point on:

-1. Choose `Ubuntu 1` to become the manager node and connect to it via SSH.
+1. Connect to `Ubuntu 1` via SSH.
 2. Then perform a quick health check.
 If Docker is installed correctly, the following will show a list of the running Docker containers (exactly 1 for Swarm and nothing else):

 		docker ps